Arthroplasty for Rheumatoid ArthritisSkip to the navigation

 - Loosening of the joint.

-For more information on total knee and hip replacement surgery, see the topic Osteoarthritis.
+To learn more about total knee and hip replacement surgery, see the topic Osteoarthritis.

 Success of arthroplasty depends in part on whether a person follows a rehabilitation program after surgery.